052223-java-angular/ruben-p1-back-end/README.md

 - **As a user**, I want to register an account so I can browse the fish catalog.
 - **As a user**, I want to log in so I can see my own fish.
 - **As a user**, I want to browse and save fish I own as a logged-in user.
-- **As a user**, I want to browse fish by categories: diet, tempermant, other.
+- **As a user**, I want to browse fish by categories: conservation, family.
 - **As a user**, I want to see if my owned fish are compatible with one another.
 - **As a user**, I want build my own fish tank with fish found in catalog.
 - **As a user**, I want to see other users reviews on a fish to determine interest.